Skip to content

-Dubai is set to adopt the “sponge city” concept as part of its long-term urban development strategy, following a new partnership with China’s Urban Planning and Design Institute of Shenzhen (UPDIS), announced during the World Governments Summit (WGS) 2026.
+Dubai is set to adopt the sponge city concept as a core pillar of its long-term urban development strategy, following a landmark new partnership with China's Urban Planning and Design Institute of Shenzhen (UPDIS) — announced at the World Governments Summit (WGS) 2026.

-The sponge city model focuses on designing urban infrastructure that absorbs, filters and reuses rainwater, rather than allowing it to overwhelm drainage systems and cause flooding.
-The approach treats the city like a sponge, using green roofs, permeable pavements, landscaped spaces and underground storage to manage water sustainably and release it gradually when needed.
+The sponge city model designs urban infrastructure to absorb, filter and reuse rainwater rather than allowing it to overwhelm drainage systems and cause flooding.
+Instead of conventional drains, the approach relies on green roofs, permeable pavements, landscaped spaces and underground storage to manage water sustainably and release it gradually when needed.

 Strategic partnership signed at WGS 2026